 1 15 oz. can chickpeas, drained and rinsed

 1 12 oz. bag frozen artichoke hearts, thawed

 ½ cup nutritional yeast

-Drain the spinach and squeeze to remove excess water.
-Add it to the food processor and pulse it for a few times just to mix it together.
+Drain the spinach and squeeze to remove as much excess water as possible.
+Then, throw the spinach to the food processor and pulse it a few times just to mix it together.
 Don't over-do it!

 If using, top the dip with the roasted bell peppers.
 This dish can be served warm or cold!

 Spend less time in the kitchen with no prep meals | Plant Based Oil Free